LambdaSharp/ApiGateway-Challenge/README.md

 ## Level 3 - Create, Delete & Update a To Do Item

 The To Do app also supports the following functions:
-- On resource action method `Post`, create a to do item to data store.
+- On resource action method `POST`, create a to do item to data store.
+Return a single to do json as the api response.
-- On resource action method `Delete` resource, delete a to do item to data store.
+- On resource action method `DELETE` resource, delete a to do item to data store.
+Return nothing from api response.
-- On resource action method `Put` resource, update a to do item's `completed` boolean value to data store.
+- On resource action method `PUT` resource, update a to do item.
+Return item from api response.

-Add both of these features by adding new resources in the api gateway and update the lambda function (or create new ones to handle logic).

 <details>
   <summary>Hints:</summary>